ba1090/Meraki-Create-Network/Readme.md

 - nettag: Tag to be added to the network.

+- address: Address of the city where you will install the device.

 - zipcode: Zip Code of city.

-- city: Address of the place you will install the device.
+- city: City where you will install the device.

 - vlan: VLAN ID of the network you are using.